ndaw365/EDA_Proteomics/README.md

 ## Outputs:

 ### upset_plots:
+- Code generates "upset_plots" folder
-- Generated upset plots to compare cell lines within the same tissue to see similarities in expression.
+- compares cell lines within the same tissue to see similarities in expression.
 - upset plots are split into cutoffs of 90% and 95%.
+- upset plots are in .png format

   (output has been manually compressed into .zip to be uploaded in git repository successfully)

 ### cell_line_histograms_all:
 - folder that contains histograms of all cell lines.
+- subfolders are different tissue types with histograms in .png format
 - These cell lines are identified by tissue and split accordingly in subfolders.
 - These histograms contain 95%, 90%, 75%, and 50% cutoffs of to reveal the distribution of intensity across all cell lines.
 This is done to identify a number of protein abundances which are meaningful to keep per cell line.
 This allows visualization of which proteins were kept/removed based on cutoffs.
 - These histograms are also labeled to express values that fall above the cutoff.